Bellman Calibration for $V$-Learning in Offline Reinforcement Learning: Introduction

 \section{Introduction}

 Many applications require predicting the long-term consequences of a decision policy in a sequential, stochastic environment.
-We consider settings modeled as a Markov decision process (MDP) and aim to forecast the long-run returns that would occur \emph{under a target policy~$\pi$}, which may differ from the behavior policy that generated the data.
-This problem is widespread: clinicians anticipate long-term health outcomes under proposed treatment rules \citep{van2019calibration}; online platforms estimate customer lifetime value and retention under alternative recommendation strategies \citep{theocharous2015ad, maystre2022temporally, xue2025auro}; and economists assess the downstream impact of counterfactual programs \citep{rust1987optimal, cowgill2019economics}.
-In all these settings, practitioners rely not only on correct rankings but also on \emph{accurate} numerical predictions, since value estimates must reflect the long-term outcomes individuals actually experience.
-As a result, value calibration is essential for personalized forecasting, long-term prediction, and reliable policy evaluation, as miscalibrated estimates can distort policy comparisons and undermine decision-making.
+We study this problem in a Markov decision process (MDP), where the goal is to estimate the long-run value of a target policy~\(\pi\), possibly from data collected under a different behavior policy.
+This off-policy value-prediction problem arises throughout RL and in many application domains: clinicians anticipate long-term outcomes under proposed treatment rules \citep{van2019calibration}; online platforms estimate customer lifetime value and retention under alternative recommendation strategies \citep{theocharous2015ad,maystre2022temporally,xue2025auro}; and economists study downstream effects of counterfactual programs \citep{rust1987optimal,cowgill2019economics}.
+In these settings, systematic miscalibration can distort policy comparisons, misstate long-run effects, and lead to poor decisions.

-Modern machine learning models such as neural networks and gradient-boosted trees often produce predictions that deviate from realized outcomes due to model misspecification, distribution shift, or limited data \citep{zadrozny2001obtaining, niculescu2005predicting, bella2010calibration, guo2017calibration}.
-Similar issues arise in reinforcement learning, where value estimates can exhibit systematic overestimation, instability, and off-policy bias \citep{thrun2014issues, van2016deep, fujimoto2019off}.
-A natural requirement in this setting is that value estimates be \emph{calibrated}: individuals with similar predicted returns should, on average, realize long-term outcomes that match those predictions under the target policy.
-Calibration improves uncertainty quantification, counterfactual evaluation, and the interpretability and reliability of value estimates.
-It has been extensively studied in classification and regression, where calibrated predictors are constructed to match empirical outcome frequencies or conditional means \citep{lichtenstein1977calibration, platt1999probabilistic, zadrozny2001obtaining, vovk2005algorithmic}.
-However, calibration of long-term values remains largely unexplored in reinforcement learning.